Pulkit12dhingra/Hitlog_Processing/README.md

 **When to use each:**
 - **Timestamp-based**: Default choice, simpler, lower overhead
-- **Graph-based**: When you need graph structure for additional analysis (e.g., discovering common paths, calculating graph metrics)
+- **Graph-based**: When you need graph structure for additional analysis.

 ## Data